Reined Cow Horse 101, Part 1

 At these special reined cow horse events, horses and riders compete in three distinct competitions, and scoring is on the basis of 60 to 80, with 70 denoting an average performance.
 These events are rein work, cow work and herd work.
 Let’s take a closer look at each one.

 This phase is similar to cutting, as the horse shows his ability to control a cow with little assistance from the rider within a 2 1/2-minute period.

 The horse and rider begin this class by calmly separating a number of cattle from the herd without unsettling the rest of the group.
 They then allow all but one cow to return to the herd.
 During this phase, horses are expected to keep their heads low and go about their work quietly but alertly.

 The main action starts when the horse and rider attempt to keep the solitary cow from rejoining the herd.
 The horse is on a loose rein and appears to be working on his own.
 The horse uses fluid, cat-like movements that anticipate where the cow will turn next without any excess spurring or reining from the rider.
 The cow is unable to get around the horse and back to the herd until the rider “quits” the steer and goes to select another.
 Two or three cows are worked during the time period.

 Credit is given for driving cattle, clearing the herd by sufficient distance and setting up a cow while holding it in a working position as near the center of the arena as possible.
 The degree of difficulty, eye appeal and the amount of courage in staying on a tough cow are also taken into consideration.

 Curious about the vaquero tradition of training?
-Download AQHA’s Vaquero Horse Training Tips report and discover more about the history of reined cow horse competition.
+Download AQHA’s Vaquero Horse Training Tips e-book and discover more about the history of reined cow horse competition.

 Penalties, between one and five points, are assessed for:

-Be sure to check back next week for Part 2 of this story, when we’ll review the rein work and cow work portions of reined cow horse competition.
+Be sure to check back for Part 2 of this story, when we’ll review the rein work and cow work portions of reined cow horse competition.